| Editor's Note:

 important component of the resort - it makes a statement.
 This

 type of spa combines the best of resort and day spas.
+THE PROCESS Now, let's go over

 this eight step process which can become the foundation for